StevenHachen/stevenhachen/README.md

-### Hi there 👋
+### 👋 Hi there 👋

 <!--
 **StevenHachen/stevenhachen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+-->

+✨ Welcome to my Github profile.
+Here's a little FAQ that Github set up for me:
 - 🔭 I’m currently working on personal projects and class curriculums.
 - 🌱 I’m currently learning about different Javascript frameworks, how to meditate and self reflection.
 - 👯 I’m looking to collaborate on any big project idea anyone may have.
 - 🤔 I’m looking for help with what to do to further advance my career.
 - 💬 Ask me about what I do aside from programming.
-- 📫 How to reach me: Facebook, Instagram, Twitter.
+- 📫 How to reach me: Facebook: /dancewizard, Instagram: @steven.dances, Twitter: @stevenhachen.
 - 😄 Pronouns: He/him.
-- ⚡ Fun fact: I MC'd a Christmas event at my elementary school when I was just 1 month into the country.
+- ⚡ Fun fact: When I first arrived in Canada I started schooling in November and won student of the month for December.
--->